imagej/imagej.github.io/pages/Javassist.md

 ```

 If you are using Fiji's {% include github org='fiji' repo='fiji-compat'
-source='fiji/JavassistHelper.java' label='JavassistHelper' %}, you can
+source='fiji/JavassistHelper.java' label='JavassistHelper class' %}, you
-use the *verify()* method which does nothing else than to hand off to
+can use the *verify()* method which does nothing else than to hand off
-the ASM component's verifier.
+to the ASM component's verifier.
 Example:

 ``` java
 import fiji.JavassistHelper;